atwing/atwing.github.io/_posts/2017-07-30-custom-response-assistant.md

 ---
 modal-id: custom-response-assistant
 date: 2017-07-30
-img:
+header:
+  overlay_image:
+  overlay_color: "#6F8398"
 project-date: July 2017
 category: Home Automation
-title: Custom audio response for Google Assistant
+title: Custom Audio Response for Google Assistant
 excerpt: Triggering Google Assistant on your own device without hotword detection does not give a trigger response.
 This entry intends to fix this by adding a custom audio response every time a conversation is started.
 ---